ziap/ziap.github.io/content/blog/sin-approx/index.md

 sin(πx) = P(x^2) * x
 ```

-Multiplying x to an even function creates an odd function, which is exactly
+Multiplying x by an even function creates an odd function, which is exactly
 what sine is.
-This feels more natural than the approach above, also this
+This feels more natural than the approach above and it also
-guarantees that sin(0) --- and by extension, sine of integers --- zero.
+guarantees that sin(0)---and, by extension, sine of integers---zero.
+The
-Previously we can't be sure that the subtraction by 0.5 doesn't introduce
-error.
-The problem with this method is that unlike the other method, there's no
+problem with this method is that unlike the other method, there's no way to
-way to compute the error in mpmath.
-Because of that I only compared the
+compute the error in mpmath.
+As a result, I only compared the benchmark results
-benchmark results of the two methods.
+of the two methods.

 <figure>
     <img src="cheby-result-even-odd.svg" alt="Chebyshev approximation comparison">